 You can hike in birch forests grown on slash-and-burn sites, walk in meadows or admire the impressive scenery opening from clifftops.
 The natural diversity in Koli offers something for everybody.
 The slopes facing Lake Pielinen are covered by old spruce forests and lush herb-rich forests along brooks.
 In winter, the thick snow covering the spruces turns the hilltops into a fabulous fairytale world.
 On the hilltops and on the western slopes of Koli, you can hike in rugged pine forests.

-The Koli hill chain is located on the border between two bedrock areas of different ages.
-The area east of the Koli hills has the oldest bedrock in Finland - more than 2.6 billion years - that is granite-gneiss for the most part.
-The area on the western side of the hill chain is younger slate, which at Koli mainly consists of hard quartzite.
-Pale quartzite rock is crossed by dark dikes of igneous rocks (mainly diabase) that are the hardened outlet channels for the lava from ancient volcanoes.
+The chain of Koli hills lies on the border between two bedrock areas of different ages.
+The bedrock east of the Koli hills (mostly granite gneiss) is the oldest in Finland: it was formed more than 2.6 billion years ago.
+The western part of the chain is younger and made of slate, which mostly comprises hard quartzite.
+Pale quartzite rock is crossed by dark veins of igneous rocks (mainly diabase), the hardened lava outlet channels of ancient volcanoes.

-The bedrock in the Koli area went through a drastic folding process when the volcanic archipelago thrust onto the mainland about 1.9 billion years ago, creating the Karelides mountain range.
-Originally almost as high as the Himalayas, weathering has eroded the mountain range to its present dimensions, with only the hardest rock material, quartzite, remaining.
-On the top of Ukko-Koli Hill you can sit on almost pure white quartzite that emerged from the weathering process.
+The bedrock in the Koli area went through a drastic upheaval about 1.9 billion years ago when a volcanic archipelago thrust onto a continent, creating the Karelides mountain range.
+Originally, the mountain range was almost as high as the Himalayas, but weathering has eroded it to its present dimensions and only the quartzite, the hardest rock material, is left.
+On the top of the Ukko-Koli Hill, you can sit on the white quartzite that is now visible as a result of the weathering process.

 Traces of the Ice Age